WYCW: Current allocation

 Channel 62 returned to the air on October 31, 1984, as WASV-TV.
 Originally locally owned, even though it was licensed as a full-power outlet, the station initially operated at low-power, simulcasting WGGS-TV.
 This was necessary in the days before cable gained much penetration in this vast market, much of which is very mountainous.
 WASV began to run infomercials and shop-at-home programming in the early 1990s.

 It was sold to Pappas Telecasting (which previously owned WHNS) in 1995 and began to transmit its analog signal at full-power in 1996.
 At that time, Pappas entered into a local marketing agreement with CBS affiliate WSPA-TV (channel 7), which took control of WASV's programming and airtime.
 In October 1997, WASV became the market's WB affiliate, taking the affiliation from WSPA, which carried the network on a secondary basis beginning at the network's launch in January 1995.
-At the same time, the station also became a secondary affiliate of UPN.
+At the same time, the station also became a secondary affiliate of UPN, which had similarly been carried on a secondary basis by WHNS.
 The station branded on-air as "The New 62" from 1997 to 2002, which was then changed to "Super 62" in 2002, lasting until early 2004.
-From 1998 to 2000, WASV aired sporting events from CBS and NBC that those networks' local affiliates WSPA and WYFF (channel 4) preempted in favor of local programming, breaking news or severe weather coverage, or annual telethons.
+From 1998 to 2000, WASV aired sporting events from CBS and NBC that those networks' local affiliates WSPA and WYFF (channel 4) preempted in favor of regional college sports, breaking news or severe weather coverage, annual telethons, or other local programming.

-The WB affiliation moved to rival WBSC (channel 40, now WMYA-TV) on September 6, 1999 and WASV became a full-time UPN station, branding as "UPN 62."
+The WB affiliation moved to rival WBSC (channel 40, now WMYA-TV) on September 6, 1999, and WASV became a full-time UPN station, branding as "UPN 62."
 WASV continued its LMA with WSPA even after the latter station was sold to Media General in 2000.
 Channel 62 was purchased by Media General outright in 2002, creating the market's first television duopoly.
-From 1997 to 1998, WASV signed off nightly from around midnight until 7:00 a.m.
+From 1997 to 1998, WASV signed off nightly from around midnight until 7 a.m.
 Later in 1998, it began broadcasting 24 hours a day with the addition of a block of programming from the Shop at Home Network during the overnight hours.
 In late-2005/early 2006, the station dropped Shop at Home programming, and replaced it with a mix of off-network sitcoms and court shows in the overnight during the week, and off-network dramas and sitcoms as well as movies on weekends.